hausgold/grape-jwt-authentication/README.md

 ##### RSA public key caching

-You can preconfigure the `RsaPublickey` class to enable/disable caching.
-For a remote public key location it is handy to cache the result for some time to keep the traffic low to this resource server.
+You can configure the `RsaPublickey` class to enable/disable caching.
+For a remote public key location it is handy to cache the result for some time to keep the traffic low to the resource server.
 For a local file you can skip this.
 Disabled by default.

 ```ruby